godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_world.png

 Any Environment added has higher priority than the default Environment (explained below).
-This means it can be overriden on a per-scene basis, which makes it quite useful.
+This means it can be overridden on a per-scene basis, which makes it quite useful.

 Default Environment